Skip to main content

 Concepts

-To understand this library to it's full extent, some simple concepts have to be understood.
+To better understand this library and discover full capability, some simple concepts have to be understood.

 Context